sahil-showcase/recipes/_recipes/49-tempura-with-tencha.md

 ---
 layout: recipe
-title: "Peach Pie"
+title: "Tempura with Tencha"
 date: 2025-01-01
-image: /assets/images/20-peach-pie.jpg
+image: /assets/images/49-tempura-with-tencha.jpg
 ingredients:
   - To be added later
 ---

+References:

 To be added later.